sayar/RedisMVA/module5_redis_python_node/README.md

 git push azure master
 ```

-You'll see the node pacakges get installed and you site deployed.
+You'll see the node packages get installed and your site deployed.

-Finally visit your website and have a friend visit it.
+Finally, visit your website and have a friend visit it.
 You should see the following output on your browser:

 ```
 Hello 208.72.141.54:54160
  about 5 unique connections have visited this site!
 ```

-Because the app is deployed to a publicly accessible location you can now count the number of unique connections from clients anywhere on the web!
+Because the app is deployed to a publicly accessible location, you can now count the number of unique connections from clients anywhere on the web!